kx-chen/hootsuite-weather-app/README.md

 [![Build Status](https://travis-ci.com/kx-chen/hs-weather-app.svg?branch=master)](https://travis-ci.com/kx-chen/hs-weather-app)

 > Get weather results right in your Hootsuite dashboard!
+## Structure

+`src/js/`

+Main JavaScript code for the app is here, including utils, some libraries, etc.

+`src/js/app.js`

+The actual code for the app.

+`tests/`

+Tests for the app.

+`index.js`

+Backend/node server for the app.

+`views/`

+Contains the HTML templates for the app.

 TODO:
 - [ ] Change class names in HTML from `hs_*`